kaviyakrishnamoorthy/task1/README.md

 2)Annualized Return of the person who bids in the first month 3)Write an R/Python script which calculates the annualized return of chit fund participant ?- Show the Return % for each month's bid winner.
 Chitfund task-refer pdf attached(chitfundtask.pdf)

+Refer PART B.pdf for sql problems and solutions